TraceyOnim/TraceyOnim/README.md

 ### Hi there 👋

+I am a backend software developer with 2+ years of experience, building web application software products customized to clients needs.
+I have in depth knowledge of test-driven and agile software methodology with a clear understanding of functional paradigms.
+I am also a supporter of developers community growth and currently I am part of the ElixirKenya & ElixirConfAfrica organizers team where I help in coordinating Elixir webinar sessions which brings the community together to learn and to network with different people around the world.

 <!--
 **TraceyOnim/TraceyOnim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.